 You must wait for 12 hours and check ETA status later again.
 If you applied for an ETA through official website, you can check the progress of ETA on the website in 12 hours.
 If you applied for an ETA through a travel agent, the travel agent should be able to check the status of ETA on their system in 12 hours.

 Please do not make multiple attempts to obtain an ETA or contact the Australia Visa & Citizenship office within the 12 hours.

-After 12 hours, if ETA is still not approved and has a message of ‘Refer applicant to Australian Embassy’, please send a copy of your passport and ETA additional information form by email to email@example.com.
+After 12 hours, if ETA is still not approved and has a message of ‘Refer applicant to Australian Embassy’, please send a copy of your passport and ETA additional information form to the Australian Immigration Enquiry Form.

 a copy of your passport's biodata page